LupeBezz/recipe-book/README.md

 *project done during the SPICED academy Full Stack Web Development bootcamp* <br/>

 Recipe Book is a central location where users can store and organise their favourite recipes.
 Users can register, login, search their recipes and filter through them.
-They can prepare menus and generate a grocery list.
+Once a recipe is selected, the user can set a timer if required in the instructions and cross out the steps as they are completed.
+Recipes can be modified and erased.
+Users can prepare menus and generate a grocery list.
 The insertion of recipes can be done manually or with the help of a scraper supported on some webpages.

 **register & login page** <br/>
 minimalistic approach with all basic functionalities and error displays